Overview

 First-timers probably have questions, considering that the country boasts many different eco-regions, from tropical jungles to highland mountain ranges.
 Arm yourself ahead of time with the practical info below—and if you're ready to learn about your options for touring this breathtaking country, check out this article.

-Upon arrival to Peru, you will receive a tourist visa.
-This is the case for citizens of the U.S., Canada, the European Union, Australia and New Zealand.
-The length of your stay will be decided by immigration officials but the maximum amount of time you can stay in the country is 183 days each calendar year.
-Peru does not offer visa extensions.
+Upon arrival in Peru, you will receive a tourist visa.
+This is the case for citizens of the US, Canada, the European Union, Australia, and New Zealand.
+Immigration officials will decide the length of your stay, but the maximum amount of time you can stay in the country is 183 days each calendar year.
+Peru doesn't offer visa extensions.

 You must present a passport valid at the time of entry and have at least one blank page available for the entry stamp.
 Immigration authorities may also request proof of onward travel.